-Another adjustment your students are likely facing is the idea of new people, people from different backgrounds or walks of life, different ideologies, political affiliations, sexual orientations, faith practices, races, etc. People who have close families, and people whose family relationships are strained.
+This could mean people from different backgrounds or walks of life, different ideologies, political affiliations, sexual orientations, faith practices, races, etc. People who have close families, and people whose family relationships are strained.
 People who come from idyllic backgrounds, and people who have experienced some challenges.
-We have first generation college students, some families of considerable means, and everything in between.
+We have some first generation college students, some families of considerable means, and everything in between.
 There are students of color and white students, international students and US citizens.
 Republicans and Democrats, Independents and Libertarians (and in this election year, there are no shortages of opinions about the candidates!)

 Why is it important for your students to get comfortable with differences in a respectful way?
-We live in an increasingly flat world, one where the internet has helped erode boundaries between countries and cultures.
+We live in an increasingly flat world, one where the internet has eroded boundaries between countries and cultures.
 Your students will graduate in four years and will be working and living in this flat, global world.
-In work and in their communities, they will certainly encounter people different from themselves.
+In work and in their communities, they will encounter people different from themselves.
 The most successful people will likely be those who are able to navigate these differences with compassion and understanding.

 So now is the time for students to begin to get comfortable with new people and different ideas.
 It does not mean your student has to change his or her beliefs or adopt practices that are not genuine.
 It does not mean students should change who they are.
 It does mean they ought to consider how they can learn about other people, understand their differences, value their common humanity, and be respectful of one another.